-You can claim warranty globally for Intel® Boxed Processors except in Australian, China, and India, which have country-specific warranty policies for Intel Boxed Processors.
+You can claim warranty globally for Intel® Boxed Processors except in Australian, China, and India.
+Those countries have country-specific warranty policies for Intel Boxed Processors.

 Can I contact Intel directly about boxed processor replacement?

 We recommend that you work with your Intel Technology Partner to shorten completion time for warranty transaction.
-If contacting your Intel Technology Partner isn't an option, contact us directly for technical support and warranty services for boxed processors and the fan heat sinks.
+If contacting your Intel Technology Partner isn't an option, we can provide technical support and warranty services for boxed processors and the fan heat sinks.

 Can I extend the three-year warranty on my Intel® Boxed Processor?